paulomonezi/bashing-lil-monsters/README.md

 ## What is this project about?

 It's about developing a _2d top-down game pokemon-like turn-based rpg_, from scrach.
-The main goal was pratice (a lot) of programming logic, solving a lot of problems and issues that i never had a chance to think about before, but all of this, in a fun way.
+The main goal was pratice programming logic, solving a lot of problems and issues that i never had a chance to think about before, but all of this, in a fun way.

 ## How to play?
 Click here: https://paulomonezi.github.io/bashinglilmonsters/ <br>